interuss/dss/config/README.md

     *   If not using the recommended hostname prefix above, every cockroachDB hostname must be shared with every participant.
 *   Every DSS node must supply and share their CockroachDB public certificate
-*   All CockroachDB nodes must be run in fully secure mode.
+*   All CockroachDB nodes must be run in secure mode, by supplying the `--certs-dir` and `--ca-key` flags.
+    * Do not specify `--insecure`
 *   The ordering of the `--locality` flag keys must be the same across all CockroachDB nodes in the cluster.
+*   All sharing must currently happen out of band.

 Note: we are investigating the use of service mesh frameworks to alleviate some of this operational overhead.

 ## Prerequisites

 Download & install the following tools to your workstation: